typegoose/mongodb-memory-server/README.md

-    storageEngine?: string, // by default `ephemeralForTest`(unless mongodb 7.0.0, where its `wiredTiger`), available engines: [ 'ephemeralForTest', 'wiredTiger' ] replSet?: string, // by default no replica set, replica set name args?: string[], // by default no additional arguments, any additional command line arguments for `mongod` `mongod` (ex. ['--notablescan'])
+    storageEngine?: string, // by default `ephemeralForTest`(unless mongodb 7.0.0, where its `wiredTiger`), available engines: [ 'ephemeralForTest', 'wiredTiger' ] replSet?: string, // by default no replica set, replica set name args?: string[], // by default no additional arguments, any additional command line arguments for `mongod` `mongod` (ex. ['--notablescan']) auth?: boolean, // add "--auth" argument, dont use this directly use top-level "auth" }, binary?: {
-  },
-  binary?: {
     version?: string, // by default '6.0.9'